+If Cyberpunk 2077 wasn't quite your thing, you can at least enjoy Grand Theft Auto 2013 by dressing it up in a neon aesthetic with this visual mod.
 Intensity ENB dials up the contrast between colours to 11, lending this ethereal, miasmic quality to Los Santos that’s drenched in atmosphere, especially when it also happens to be drenched in rainfall.
 The game’s lighting effects have been intensified too, meaning you’ll often feel like you’re in a J.J.
 Abrams movie just as much as a cyberpunk flick.

 7. Create an underwater megalopolis by triggering a tsunami

 All the best cities are underwater.
 Think about it; Atlantis, Rapture, that one from The Phantom Menace… okay, maybe not all the best cities, but a fair few of them at least.
 So what’s stopping you from seeing whether Los Santos fares any better once submerged beneath ten thousands tonnes of H2O?

 Seriously, you can try it now with this mod, which brings in a Tsunami to unleash waves of salty sea water upon the town, where only the highest skyscrapers can be seen above the surface.
 It’s an in-game natural disaster that has to be seen to be believed.

 8. Become a knock-off Rico Rodriguez with Just Cause 2 gadgets